Capture method — Demersal otter trawl

 Criterion score: 0 info

 Celtic Sea, west of Ireland, Bay of Biscay

 Two species of megrim are landed to west of Britain and in the Bay of Biscay, megrim (Lepidorhombus whiffiagonis) and four-spot megrim (L. boscii).
 The former is more common and the only one assessed.

-The spawning-stock biomass (SSB) has been above MSY Btrigger since 2008.
-The fishing mortality (F) has decreased since 2004, although it is still above FMSY.
-Recruitment (R) has been relatively stable throughout the time-series although the last two years are above the time-series average.
+The spawning-stock biomass (SSB) of L. whiffiagonis has been above MSY Btrigger (41,800 tonnes) since 2008 and continues to increase.
+In 2019 it was 100,393 tonnes - the highest point in the time series.
+Fishing mortality (F) has decreased since 2005, and in 2018 it was 0.179 - below FMSY (0.191) for the first time.
+Recruitment (R) has been relatively stable throughout the time series, although the last two years were above average.

 Criterion score: 0.75 info

 Management measures are in place, but as catch limits apply to both species this hinders the ability to prevent overexploitation of either species.
 However, currently the stock is in a good state and total catches have been equal to or below the advice.